 After Joseph Gibert died in 1915, his two sons continued to run the business.
 They did this together for fourteen years, but then decided in 1929 that each brother should have his own company.
 The older brother, called Joseph after his father, founded his own book store on the Boul’ Mich’, while the younger brother kept on running their father’s stores under the name of Gibert Jeune (jeune meaning young).

 Here is another Gibert Jeune shop, specializing in books on tourism, leisure time, health and well-being.
-This shop is also directly on Place Saint Michel, at number 10.
+This shop was also directly on Place Saint Michel, at number 10.
 Note that this company’s logo, between the two words “Gibert” and “Jeune”, is a sketch of a young man (not an outline map of France).